Abdulrahmanaldaghir/Jabbar/README.md

 ## How to Use

-Once the program is running, Japar will prompt you to select a mode (Friend, Teacher, Helper).
-You can then interact by speaking, and Japar will respond with relevant information, jokes, weather updates, stories, or display images as per the mode.
+Once the program is running, Jabbar will prompt you to select a mode (Friend, Teacher, Helper).
+You can then interact by speaking, and Jabbar will respond with relevant information, jokes, weather updates, stories, or display images as per the mode.

 ## Contributing

-If you'd like to contribute to Japar, feel free to open an issue or submit a pull request.
+If you'd like to contribute to Jabbar, feel free to open an issue or submit a pull request.
 We welcome contributions and feedback!